 The Owner/Marketing Director of upstart craft brewer, Zero Gravity, came knocking with the need to introduce a new pale ale for summer.
 Dubbed "Little Wolf" after the latin translation for the hop plant, humulus lupus.
 We wanted to create a solution that was an expansion of the existing brand, but would also stand out from the proverbial pack.
 Taking notes from classic "gold top" beer packaging and color palettes, we designed a friendly little wolf icon to adorn shelves in bottles shops all over the upper Northeast, making "Little Wolf" a much desired summer drinking companion.

-The Iconic Stumptown "brown kraft bag and coffee card" system is one of the most recognizable and equitable packages in the world of specialty coffee.
+The Iconic Stumptown "brown kraft bag and coffee card" system (originally designed by OMFGCO), is one of the most recognizable and equitable packages in the world of specialty coffee.
 Although loved by fans and Stumptown alike, the packaging had slowly begun to show its age and lack of consistency after a very solid 6 years on grocery shelves.

 Stumptown internally explored many options, from simply functionally updating bag materials to a complete overhaul of the packaging system.
 After much exploration and deliberation we decided the best course of action would be to modernize the existing system, upgrade to higher-end printing techniques, update the color palette for increased shelf presence and readability, and to streamline the information on the cards, in order to better inform consumers of their coffee drinking experience.

 In addition to an updated color palette, card redesign, and substrate update of the bags, the "Stumptown Coffee Roasters" logo (of which there were literally over 20 versions in use) were pared down and a family of primary, secondary, and tertiary marks to provide much needed consistency.